-On 30 May 2017, the NSW Government announced it will defer the introduction of the Fire and Emergency Services Levy (FESL) on council rates.
-The deferral of the reforms impacts the removal of ESL (Emergency Services Levy) - also referred to as FSL (Fire Services Levy) - from insurance premiums.
-Over the 2016 - 2017 financial year, we have been progressively removing ESL.
-The deferral of the reform means that we will soon recommence collection of ESL via relevant insurance premiums.
+On 30 May 2017, the NSW State Government announced it would defer the introduction of the Fire and Emergency Services Levy on council rates (therefore deferring the removal of the ESL from insurance premiums).
+Over the 2016 - 2017 financial year, we progressively removed ESL - also referred to as FSL (Fire Services Levy) - from insurance premiums.
+This deferral means that we have now recommenced collection of ESL via relevant insurance premiums.

 What does this mean for you?

-You will now continue to see the ESL being collected as part of certain insurance premiums, including home, contents, motor and commercial property.
-If you have paid your insurance premium and were not charged ESL and then make a change during the policy term, you will be charged ESL on any additional premium that is generated as a result of the change.
+You will again see ESL being charged as part of certain insurance premiums, including home, contents, motor and commercial property.
+If you have paid your insurance premium without an ESL charge and make a change during the policy term, you will be charged ESL on any additional premium that is generated as a result of the change.

 Please get in touch if you would like further information.

-If you have any questions about how this change will impact the cost of your insurance, please contact us.
+If you have any questions about the ESL, please contact us on 13 46 46.

 We (and other general insurers) collect ESL to help pay for the NSW Emergency Services, including Fire and Rescue NSW, the NSW Rural Fire Services and the NSW State Emergency Services.